WARNING: This article dispels commonly held beliefs about the uses of coffee filters for preparedness uses.

 (We abbreviate this as DYOR-TYP.)
 Only by conducting thorough research and testing what you find, will you know what you can rely on and what is a prepper myth.

-In this article, we look at coffee filters and test them to see what, besides making coffee, we can use them for.
+In this article, we look at coffee filters and test them to see what, besides making coffee or a coffee substitute, we can use them for.
 At first glance, because it is a filter, the coffee filter appears to have a multitude of uses, particularly if you believe the vast number of lists that promote all the things you can do with them.
 They seem like they would be a great item for your go bags.
 Unfortunately, you will see why this author’s conclusion is that coffee filters are not as multi-purpose as we have been led to believe.

 There have been so many lists created for the uses for coffee filters it has almost become cliché.
 Sadly, as we are about to find out, most of these lists are wrong.